jameshu-asu/BLAST/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 The purpose of this project was to develop a BLASTN workflow to map wastwater viral reads against reference genomes.
+This workflow was used to identify human adenovirus reads in wastewater samples.

 <!-- GETTING STARTED -->
 ## Getting Started